 In 1986 a conservative British government led by Margaret Thatcher effected the sudden deregulation of the financial markets.
 The knock on effect of this act of financial engineering and accompanying privatization programme are being lived 3 decades later.

 10 years on from the 2008 financial crisis we are in the grips of a national debt crisis.

-On Thameside waste ground with the towers of the financial district as backdrop, our ‘debt in transit’ vehicle packed with documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.
+On Thameside waste ground our ‘debt in transit’ vehicle packed with documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.